data-8/fa25/resources.md

 For the Fall 2025 midterm and final, students will receive an [abbreviated reference sheet](https://drive.google.com/file/d/1vFVYNNj7Hj7vbbDHx0CANu2Sy-JGUFVL/view?usp=sharing).

-> **Note:** Semesters taught by Prof. Ani Adhikari, Prof. John DeNero, and/or Prof. David Wagner are marked with a 📍.
+> **Note:** Semesters taught by Prof. Jeremy Sanchez are marked with a 📍.
 These are the exams you should focus on, as they are most consistent with the learning goals of this semester.

 {% include past-exams.md %}